 This is the Narconon New Life Detoxification Program, one phase of the overall recovery service.
 Through a process of taking a strict regimen of nutritional supplements, exercising moderately and spending time in a low-heat sauna, each person activates his or her own body’s ability to flush out old drug toxins.
 These stored residues have been shown to contribute to cravings, even years after drug use stopped.
 By flushing them out, those completing this service normally feel more energy and have a better outlook on life.
 Many say that their cravings are reduced and some say they are gone.

 Each person then goes on to rebuild the life skills they lost through addiction.
 At the end of the program, each person understands how to make the drug-free decisions that help keep them on a sober path.
-Seven out of ten graduates successfully use these skills to stay clean after they go home.
+The large majority of graduates successfully use these skills to stay clean after they go home.

 For complete details on this program, contact Narconon International at 1-800-775-8750.
 Or you can visit the website for the regional office in the Eastern United States at www.narcononeus.org.